 My speciality, developed over several years, is that of creating Fractal Fantasy Scenes in Ultra Fractal.
 These are intricate and challenging to do, and keep me focussed whilst at the same time enabling me to express something of the spiritual side of myself.

 I am a Bible believing Christian, but I have to admit to having a more open mind than many of my brethren on certain issues.
-For instance, I believe God is bigger than even our enlightened understanding, and that whilst choices have to be made where we are presented with them, if that opportunity has not been there for some, or people have not met the "right Jesus" in life, then they are not automatically going to be condemned to an eternity of punishment.
+For instance, I believe God is bigger than even our enlightened understanding, and that whilst choices have to be made where we are presented with them, if that opportunity has not been there for some, or people have not met the "right Jesus" in life, yet their heart is sincere and true, then they are not necessarily going to be condemned to an eternity of punishment.
 This would seem to drastically contradict the loving nature of God, who sent His Son to die on the Cross in order to save the whole world - not just some of it!
 (1 John 2:2 and other Scriptures bear this out.)
 Talk to me if you would like to know more about my Faith.
 I'm friendly, I don't believe in pushing my beliefs onto other people who aren't interested, but I am always happy to have amiable discussions with people.

 If you're interested, you can see some of my testimonies on this page.
 Just scroll on down.